ucam-department-of-psychiatry/crate/docs/source/nlp/nlprp.rst

 Python internal NLP interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The NLPRP server should manage per-request metadata (``echorequest``/``echo``)
-and per-text metadata (from the process_ command) internally.
-We define a very
+The NLPRP server should manage per-text metadata (from the process_ command)
-generic Python interface for the NLPRP server to request NLP results from a
+internally.
+We define a very generic Python interface for the NLPRP server to
-specific Python NLP processor:
+request NLP results from a specific Python NLP processor:

 .. rst-class:: nlprpresponse